-Due date: To Be Announced
+Due date: Please check CSNET

 Introduction

 The objective of this machine problem is to test out your development environment.
 You are provided a simple "kernel", which essentially prints a welcome text and goes into an infinite loop.
 You are to modify the text on the welcome message to print out your name.